-We estimate that the net proceeds from our issuance and sale of 2,272,727 shares of our common stock in this offering will be approximately \$21.2 million, assuming an initial public offering price of \$11.00 per share, which is the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full to cover over-allotments, if any, we estimate that our net proceeds will be approximately \$24.7 million.
+We estimate that the net proceeds from our issuance and sale of 1,363,636 shares of our common stock in this offering will be approximately \$12.0 million, assuming an initial public offering price of \$11.00 per share, which is the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full to cover over-allotments, if any, we estimate that our net proceeds will be approximately \$14.1 million.

-We currently anticipate using the net proceeds from this offering, together with our existing resources, as follows: (1) to fund the costs of our Phase 1 clinical trial for IkT-148009 in elderly healthy volunteers and to validate target engagement markers in the central and peripheral nervous system; (2) for a Phase 1b study in treatment naïve and early stage PD patients with GI complications, subject to FDA approval; (3) to fund comparative pivotal chronic toxicology studies of IkT-148009 v.
-Imatinib in rats for 3 and 6 months and monkeys for 3 and 9 months; (4) for IkT-148009 Phase 2 proof-of-concept site evaluation, enrollment and preparation; (5) to complete cGMP manufacturing of IkT-001Pro, prepare and complete the IND for IkT-001Pro and to conduct clinical dose- calibration studies for IkT-001Pro relative to Imatinib and evaluate safety and tolerability benefits in patients with Stablephase CML; (6) to repay a \$42,534 loan with a maturity date of January 1, 2021 and bearing an interest rate of 5.25% from our former outside counsel which matures coincident with this offering; and (7) the remainder, to fund general research and development activities, medicinal chemistry for additional molecules and INDenabling studies, team building, working capital and other general corporate activities including open accounts payable as reflected in the financial statements.
+We currently anticipate using the net proceeds from this offering, together with our existing resources, as follows: (1) to fund the costs of our Phase 1 clinical trial for IkT-148009 in elderly healthy volunteers and to validate target engagement markers in the central and peripheral nervous system; (2) to fund comparative pivotal chronic toxicology studies of IkT-148009 v.
+Imatinib in rats for 3 and 6 months and monkeys for 3 and 9 months; (3) to repay a \$42,534 loan with a maturity date of January 1, 2021 and bearing an interest rate of 5.25% from our former outside counsel which matures coincident with this offering; and (4) the remainder, to fund general research and development activities, medicinal chemistry for additional molecules and IND-enabling studies, team building, working capital and other general corporate activities including open accounts payable as reflected in the financial statements.
 See the section titled "Use of Proceeds" for additional information.